jbriaux/c-bittrex/README.md

 bi->currencies = getcurrencies();
 ```

-Then you can do whatever you want (API replies are parsed and put in structures)
+Then you can do whatever you want (API replies are parsed and stored in structures)

 Important Structures
 -------------

-Hint: I don't know why I used double in the first time but I did, maybe I will change it someday.
+Hint: I don't know why I used doubles at first but I did, maybe I will change it someday.

 ```
 struct bittrex_info {